Walfred-MA/Ctyper/readme.md

    python tools/Annotation/CopyNumbers/AggregateCNs.py -i genotype.txt -g genecode.v33.gff3 -o CNV_outputs.txt
    ```

-**Note:** The aggregate copy numbers are based on **MANE transcripts**, so some genes may appear on **multiple lines** if multiple transcripts are present in the input.
+**Note:** The aggregate copy numbers are based on **MANE transcripts**, so some genes may appear on **multiple lines** if different transcripts are determined.
 Also, some large genes might be distributed in multiple blocks and may have partial CNVs.

 6. **Cohort Analysis**